Confident learning starts calm

 Spanish

 We use those patterns right away in short conversations and quick writes.
-Between sessions they can follow a simple practice plan that fits thier schedule.
-You get clear goals and brief progress notes.
+Between sessions they can follow a simple practice plan that fits their schedule.
 Students get usable Spanish and a connection to a whole new world.

 Approaches